Americana Motel: Poems

 The poems in Americana Motel speak powerfully of an America many readers might assume has vanished, a world of working people that has rarely been depicted with such clarity and unsentimental authenticity.
 Stephen Benz understands American loneliness better than any other contemporary poet I can think of.
 In its rich panoply of characters and situations, Americana Motel paints indelible portraits of individual souls woven into a tapestry of the heartland we might never otherwise have known. ~Michael Hettich, author of To Start an Orchard

-Available for pre-order at special discount from Main Street Rag Press
+Now available from Main Street Rag Press